 Obesity: An investigative research study suggests that the presence of phenolic compounds in peaches have anti-inflammatory and anti-obesity properties that help to fight off obesity-related diabetes and cardiovascular disease.

-Eye Health: Peaches are high in beta-carotene, which helps your eyesight and prevents serious eye diseases.
-An investigative research study has shown that the carotenoids lutein and zeaxanthin present in the peels and pulp of peaches help to reduce the incidence of cataracts and age-related macular degeneration.
+Eye Health: They’re high in beta-carotene, which helps your eyesight and prevents serious eye diseases.
+An investigative research study has shown that the carotenoids lutein and zeaxanthin present in the peels and pulp help to reduce the incidence of cataracts and age-related macular degeneration.

 The peach is highly perishable.
 If your peaches are not quite ripe, place them in a paper bag, close the bag and store them for 24 hours in a dry area at room temperature, out of direct sunlight.
 Add a banana or apple to hasten the ripening process.
 Check them after 24 hours.
 If they have a soft scent and are slightly soft to touch, they are ready to eat.
 If not, keep them in the bag for another 12-24 hours until ripe.